|

-The Mens Sana Monographs provide a wide platform for serious discussion by psychiatrists, other medical scientists and clinicians, social scientists, philosophers, psychologists, sociologists and other thinkers interested in exploring social issues with scientific rigour.
+The Mens Sana Monographs provide a wide platform for serious discussion by psychiatric and mental health researchers, medical scientists and clinicians, researchers in biomedicine , bioethicists, neuroscientists, social scientists, philosophers of mind, psychologists, sociologists, musicologists and journalologists and other thinkers interested in exploring social issues with scientific rigour.

 The middle path, comprehensivity, evidence and eclecticism are the four main pillars of MSM.
 [See Conceptual Foundations at